Questions and Answers about Honours

-For students that receive (and accept) a project offer from the School, they will also receive a separate notification from the Faculty regarding their enrollment in Honours.
 Honours commences two weeks prior to Week 1 of Semester.
-This is to enable students to undertake a 2-week Training Program before they start their honours projects.
-Successful applicants will receive an email from Fiona close to the commencement date outlining the Induction Program.
+This is to enable students to undertake a two week compulsory Training Program before they start their Honours projects.
+Successful applicants will receive an email close to the commencement date outlining the Training Program.

 What does the training program involve?

-The School runs a 2-week Training Program for new Honours students, which starts two weeks prior to Week 1.
+The School runs a two week Training Program for new Honours students, which starts two weeks prior to Week 1.
 The program is compulsory and students should be available between 9am-5pm for these two weeks.
-A detailed program will be emailed to students by Fiona prior to the commencement of the program.
+A detailed program will be emailed to students prior to the commencement of the program.
 The Training Program consists of:

 - Meeting School staff